irods/python-irodsclient/README.md

 Installing
 ----------

-PRC requires Python 2.7 or 3.4+.
+PRC requires Python 3.6 or better.

 Canonically, to install with pip: